-To officially withdraw from a course after the add/drop period has ended, a student must complete the "Withdrawal from Class" form available under Student Forms • on RAIN and the GSW Homepage and in the Registrar's Office.
+To officially withdraw from a course after the add/drop period has ended, a student must complete the "Withdrawal from Class" form available under Student Forms on RAIN and the GSW Homepage and in the Registrar's Office.
 This form must be returned to the Registrar's Office upon completion.
-The student is fully responsible for collecting the appropriate signatures and submitting the completed form to the Registrar's Office.
+The student is fully responsible for collecting the appropriate signatures and submitting the completed form to the

+Registrar's Office.
 The effective date of the withdrawal from class is entered as the received date by the Registrar's Office.

-Withdrawal from class without penalty requires the student to complete the Withdrawal from Class form and return it to the Registrar's Office by the published no-penalty date of one week after midterm.
+Withdrawal from class without penalty requires the student to complete the Withdrawal from Class form and return it to the Registrar's Office by the published no-penalty date on the academic calendar.
 A student following this procedure will receive a grade of W (Withdrawn).

 Withdrawal from class without penalty will not be permitted after the published 'no penalty' date except for non-academic reasons.
-Documentation must be provided by the student to receive a W rather than a WF (Withdrawn Failing).
+Documentation must be provided by the student to receive a W rather than a WF (Withdrawn Failing) after the no-penalty date.